 Au pairs can provide up to 45 hours of childcare per week, with a limit of 10 hours a day.
 They're also entitled to at least 1.5 consecutive days off each week and two full weeks (or 14 calendar days) of paid vacation during their program year.

-Because au pairs lives with their host families, the line between on- and off-duty time can sometimes be tricky to distinguish.
-For this reason, it’s important to thoughtfully consider what counts as on-duty au pair duties by day and by night.
+Because au pairs live with their host families, the line between on- and off-duty time can sometimes be tricky to distinguish.
+For this reason, it's important to thoughtfully consider what counts as on-duty au pair duties by day and by night.

 For example, if your children are napping and the au pair is the only adult in the home, that's considered on-duty time.
 The same applies if the parents are working late and the au pair is home while the kids are asleep.
 Driving the children to and from activities should also be included as on-duty hours.